Hjdskes/hjdskes.github.io/content/projects/cage.md

 $ meson build
 $ ninja -C build
 ```

+Cage comes with compile-time support for XWayland.
+To enable this,
+first make sure that your version of wlroots is compiled with this
+option.
+Then, add `-Dxwayland=true` to the `meson` command above.

 You can then run Cage by running `./build/cage /path/to/application
 --with=arguments`.
 If you run Cage from within an existing X11 or